Music Festivals In Morocco.

 Casablanca, Marrakech and Fez are all heritage locations, with a flurry of transformation as this destination gains more traction; and brings with it some delicious music festival options.

 Tourism has introduced boutique riads to stay in and panoramic rooftops laced with richly coloured carpets for the perfect view of its’ genuinely unique architecture.

 They are former family townhouses now often converted into boutique hotels.
 They offer visitors to Morocco the chance to stay in authentic and often luxurious Moroccan accommodation hidden away behind unassuming front doors.

-The vast majority of visitors find Morocco to be a hospitable and friendly country.
-However, as with visiting any country, you should always stay vigilant by protecting valuables in crowded areas, and women should not walk alone through small alleys late at night.
+The vast majority of visitors find Morocco a hospitable and friendly country.
+However, as with visiting any country, you should always stay vigilant by protecting valuables in crowded areas, and it’s advised not to walk alone through small alleys alone late at night.

 National travel is easily accessible, with plenty of options available to you.
 Domestic flights are also readily available and recommended for longer distances.
 In major cities, consider taxis over car rentals due to the high levels of traffic intensity.